DDropinski/ddropinski.github.io/about.md

 👋

 I'm David.
-I'm a software engineer living in Omaha, Nebraska.
+I'm a software engineer living in Missoula, Montana.

 🐕, 🤺, 🚲